devliciousofficial/presente/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Nome: Relato de bug
+name: Bug report
-Sobre: Reportar bug tal...
+about: Create a report to help us improve
-Título: ''
+title: ''
-Etiqueta: ''
+labels: ''
-Atribuição: ''
+assignees: ''

 ---